Chart Color Schemes

 Walkerston features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 78.6% of all households, including 37.2% couples with children, 31.3% couples without children, and 9.9% single parent families.
 Non-family households account for the remaining 21.4%, with lone person households at 17.9% and group households comprising 3.5%.
-The median household size is 2.7 people, higher than the Rest of Qld average of 2.6.
+The median household size is 2.7 people, which is larger than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households